 As I sit and type this now, one short week later, I'm in a completely different place, feeling that as long as God keeps giving His yes in response to my yes, I'm going to Myanmar.
 And I'm fairly certain that it is what I'm supposed to do.

 So what changed?
 First, I finished the book Helping Without Hurting, which is required reading for the trip.
 (Everyone should read this book, by the way.)
 In the book, the authors emphasize that short-term mission trips, to be most effective, need to be in support of long-term, preferably grass-roots efforts run by nationals in the host country.
 The author told of the vital importance of visitors engaging and encouraging the field workers they meet, even claiming that such interactions provide far more value to the trip than any physical or material help.
 We westerners (like me) want to hit the road and serve, which too often means doing things that local people could do themselves.
 We tend to think of going so far just to fellowship as unproductive.
+So false.

 Think about this: in most of the Majority World, Christians are in the minority.
 In Myanmar less than five percent of the population is Christian.
 To be able to meet with believers from across the globe and know that they are not alone, but supported in prayer by brothers and sisters whom they have now met face-to-face and shared meals with---think what an encouragement that is.
 Maybe there IS a need for my "talent" for being nice!

 The book was instrumental in changing my perspective, but so were people.
-My friend Katy and new friend Kristin, who will be my travel partners, have been a huge encouragement just by sharing their experience, wisdom and confidence.
+My friend Katy and new friend Kristin, who will be my travel partners, have been a huge encouragement just by sharing their experience, wisdom, and confidence.
 Even though we can all agree that we have very little idea how I will be of service on this trip, they are certain that I will be a valuable member of the team--and God will show us how.